krmeljalen/ai-github-code-analyzer/README.md

 # ai-rating
-AI rating application that checks out your github repos, analyzes the code and gives you some feedback.
+AI rating application that checks out your github repos, analyzes the code and gives you feedback on the questions you may have about it.

 ## Prerequirements
 Have ollama running on localhost, make sure you downloaded your model ie. llama3.1:8b